Comparing the number of infected vertices in two symmetric sets for Bernoulli percolation (and other random partitions): Introduction

-We will state this result in the following section and provide several applications, namely in case that $G$ is a bunkbed graph, a layered graph, the 2D square lattice or a hypercube graph.
-While our interest is mainly in percolation, the proof of our main result does not use any specific properties of this model, but relies on general probabilistic techniques such as conditioning, a symmetrization procedure similar to the one used in \cite{HL} to prove the bunkbed conjecture for the complete symmetric graph, and a combinatorial argument concerning group actions on pairs of sets.
+We will state our general result in the following section and provide several applications, namely in case that $G$ is a bunkbed graph, a layered graph, the 2D square lattice or a hypercube graph.
+While our interest is mainly in percolation, the proof of our main result does not use any specific properties of this model, but relies on general probabilistic techniques such as conditioning, a symmetrization procedure, and a combinatorial argument concerning group actions on pairs of sets.
 Thus in Section \ref{Sec:action} we will briefly revisit some aspects of actions of groups on sets and state and proof our combinatorial result.
 In Section \ref{Sec:partitions} we will state and prove our generalized result on random partitions that allows for an application not only in Bernoulli bond percolation, but in many other processes that produce random partitions such as Bernoulli site percolation or the random cluster model (see \cite{G2}).
-In Section \ref{Sec:percolation} we will return to the setting of Bernoulli percolation and infer the results presented in Section \ref{Sec:results} from our generalized results.
+In Section \ref{Sec:percolation} we will return to the setting of Bernoulli percolation and infer the results presented in Section~\ref{Sec:results} from our generalized results.